dnsimple/dnsimple-support/content/articles/manage-ds-record.md

 ## Adding a DS record

 <info>
-The form fields shown on the Add DS record page will differ based on whether the TLD of the domain requires them to be set up with the DS-Data interface or the KEY-Data interface.
+The form fields shown on the **Add DS Record** page will differ based on whether the TLD of the domain requires them to be set up with the DS-Data interface or the KEY-Data interface.
 This is automatically populated based on the TLD.
 </info>

 On the DS records page, click <label>Add DS record</label>.